Tomè History, Family Crest & Coats of Arms

 The surname Tomè was first found in County Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they held a family seat from very ancient times.
 This ancient family name was descended from Tuaim Snama, an eighth century King of Osraigi, and were presumably of Dalcassian origin.
 They were descended through Mathghamhain, the brother of Brian Boru.
 Although this tribe of Toomey held a family seat in Cork in the 14th century, they are believed to be descended from the Dal Cais to the north.

-Important Dates for the Tomè family
+Early History of the Tomè family

 This web page shows only a small excerpt of our Tomè research.
 Another 161 words (12 lines of text) covering the years 1478, 1640, 1653, 1730, 1659, 1702, 1706, 1603 and 1676 are included under the topic Early Tomè History in all our PDF Extended History products and printed products wherever possible.